What Is Corporate Communications? Careers and Skills

 • Government agencies and other third-party regulators

 Corporate communications can take many forms depending on the audience that is being addressed.
-Ultimately, an organization’s communication strategy will typically consist of written word (internal and external reports, advertisements, website copy, promotional materials, email, memos, press releases), spoken word (meetings, press conferences, interviews, video), and non-spoken communication (photographs, illustrations, infographics, general branding).
+Ultimately, an organization’s communication strategy will typically consist of written materials (internal and external reports, advertisements, website copy, promotional materials, email, memos, press releases), spoken communication (meetings, press conferences, interviews, video), and non-verbal communication (photographs, illustrations, infographics, general branding).

 In most organizations, the communications department is responsible for overseeing a wide range of communications activities.
 One of the simplest ways of understanding these different activities is to group them according to the role that they play within an organization, as below.

-This refers to the way in which a company or organization communicates with the general public, including the media, by:
+This refers to the way in which a company or organization communicates with the general public, including the media and includes:

 • Organizing news conferences, product launches, and interviews, and creating materials (banners, flyers, etc.) for such events